vfhwang/vcfh.work/_posts/2018-01-15-parliament.md

 <div class="screen"><img src="{{page.imagesurl}}cropped-downloads.png"></div>
 </div>

 We wanted them to be as easy for anyone to access and use as possible.
-I researched the most frequently used crops of photos and, working with the data team, created a process by which these would be generated and made available for download, along with the original high-res photo.I also worked with our content designers to ensure our open license was easy to understand.
+I researched the most frequently used crops of photos and, working with the data team, created a process by which these would be generated and made available for download, along with the original high-res photo.
+I also worked with our content designers to ensure our open license was easy to understand.

 <div class="image-contain">
 <p class="caption">MPs photos out in the wild</p>